Military Jet Bombers, Jet Airplanes a super collection of model aircraft and their specs

 British Bombers

-Limited edition 1/144 scale model of Avro Vulcan #XL426, which entered service in the early 1970s, saw action in the Falklands, and was withdrawn from service in 1984.
-Today, this aircraft can be seen at South end Airport where it is owned by the Vulcan Memorial Supporters Club who support its continued preservation.
-Includes stand.
+Avro Vulcan entered service in the early 1970s, saw action in the Falklands, and was withdrawn from service in 1984.

 Russian Bombers